 U.S. History: 19th century U.S.; American South; women, gender, and family in the U.S.

 A specialist on the nineteenth-century United States, Jane Turner Censer joined the George Mason history faculty in 1989.
 She received her M.A. and Ph.D. degrees from Johns Hopkins University.
-As a historical editor, she edited volumes four and six of the Frederick Law Olmsted Papers, (Defending the Union: The Civil War and the U.S. Sanitary Commission, 1861-1863 and The Years of Olmsted, Vaux & Company, 1865-1874).
 Her essays and prize winning articles have appeared in numerous journals including the Journal of Southern History, Comparative Studies in Society and History, American Journal of Legal History, Southern Cultures, and American Quarterly.
 A fellow at the National Humanities Center, she also has received research grants from the National Endowment for the Humanities, the Virginia Historical Society, and the American Council of Learned Societies.
 In 2017-18 she served as president of the Southern Historical Association.

-Much of her recent work has focused on southern women.
+Many of her publications have focused on southern women.
 She edited and wrote an introduction for Sherwood Bonner’s Like unto Like, a feminist novel about the Reconstruction South, re-published by the University of South Carolina Press as part of its “Southern Classics” series.
-Her book, The Reconstruction of White Southern Womanhood, 1865-1895, published in 2003, explored the social and cultural changes wrought by the Civil War among privileged women in North Carolina and Virginia.
+Her book, The Reconstruction of White Southern Womanhood, 1865-1895, published in 2003, examined the social and cultural changes wrought by the Civil War among privileged women in North Carolina and Virginia.
 Articles from that research also won two prizes, including the prize for the best article in southern women’s history.

 The Reconstruction of White Southern Womanhood, 1865‑1895.
 Baton Rouge: Louisiana State University Press, 2003.